thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 !!! warning "Limitations"

     * Connections and tables cannot be imported
+    * Scriptability doesn't support removal or changes of joins.
+These must be done manually.
+    * Deleting columns with dependencies probably won't work and give dependency errors.
     * The owner of new content is the user in the config file, not the original owner

-    * Deleting columns with dependencies probably won't work and give dependency errors.
+    In general, any changes with dependencies are likely to cause errors in the current version.

 ??? important "Planned features coming soon"